John Aubrey Davis Sr.

 John Aubrey Davis Sr. (May 10, 1912 – December 17, 2002) was an African-American political science professor and activist of the Civil Rights Movement.
 He served as the head academic researcher on the historic Brown v.
 Board of Education (1954) case, in which the United States Supreme Court ruled that racial segregation of public schools, including universities, was unconstitutional.
-He had taught at Howard University, Lincoln University of Pennsylvania, and became chair of the department of political science at City University in New York.
+He had taught at Howard University, Lincoln University of Pennsylvania, and became chair of the department of political science at City College of New York.

 Early life, education and marriage

 Davis was born in the Washington, D.C. area in 1912 to John Abraham Davis and Gabrielle Dorothy (Beale) Davis.
 He and his two older siblings (anthropologist Allison Davis and sister Dorothy Davis Lucas) were raised on a farm in Virginia.
 They attended and graduated from Dunbar High School (Washington, D.C.), a top academic high school for black students, which their father had also attended.

 Like his older brother Allison, Davis attended Williams College, where he graduated in 1933.
-Upon graduation from Williams, he continued in postgraduate studies, earning a master's degree in political science from the University of Wisconsin in 1934, and a doctorate degree in political science from Columbia University in 1949.
+Upon graduation from Williams, he continued in postgraduate studies, earning a master's degree in political science from the University of Wisconsin–Madison in 1934, and a doctorate degree in political science from Columbia University in 1949.

 Davis married Mavis Wormley.
 They had two sons together, John A. Davis Jr. and Smith W. Davis.

 Academic career

 Davis taught at Howard University in the mid-1930s and after receiving his doctorate.
 He later was selected for a position as a full professor in political science at Lincoln University (Pennsylvania), a historically black college.

 In 1953, Davis was named an associate professor at City College of New York.
-There he was promoted to professor of government in the graduate faculty, and then to chairman of the department of political science at City University.
+There he was promoted to professor of government in the graduate faculty, and then to chairman of the department of political science at City College.